This article was last updated by on

 Are Pets Vulnerable to Rubber Plants?

-Animals are allergic to rubber plants similar to humans.
-They tend to go through similar kinds of symptoms like us.
+Animals are allergic to Rubber plants, similar to humans.
+They tend to go through similar kinds of symptoms to us.

-Are Rubber Plants Toxic to Cats and Dogs?
+Is Rubber Plant Toxic to Cats and Dogs?

-Apart from the skin, the most sensitive parts of your furballs are their eyes, nose, and mouth too.
-Irritation can occur if the sap comes in contact with your pet’s sensitive areas.
+Apart from the skin, the most sensitive parts of your furballs are their eyes, nose, and mouth.

 Since these sensitive areas are not covered with any extra layer of fur protection, this can escalate the effect due to the soft tissues present in their eyes, nose, and mouth.